Trumbull College Housing Overview & Rules

 I want to keep my suite together, is that possible?

 It depends on your year and current suite arrangement.
-Sophomore year, most suites are designed for six students, so you will have to add or drop a few people to fit that requirement unless your freshman suite consisted of six students.
+Sophomore year, most suites are designed for six students, so you will have to add or drop a few people to fit that requirement unless your first-year suite consisted of six students.
 Other years, it can get tricky.
 Because there are singles, suites of two to nine people, suites can grow, shrink, or completely split off.
 You and your friends have to have several different configurations figured out before the night of housing draw.
 Remember that if your suite can’t stay together, you can attempt to come to some understanding with your fellow Trumbullians before housing draw to keep the members of your suite in close proximity to one another within the college.

 Who are the members of the Housing Committee?